natemoo-re/tslint-stencil/docs/decorated-member-style.md

     @Prop()
     propName: string;
     ```
-- Require all decorated component methods to be multi-line.
+- Require all decorated component properties to be multiline.

     **⚙️ Config**
     ```ts